benreiff/Leaflet-Earthquake/README.md

 ![Final_Map](Leaflet-Step-1/Images/Final_Map.JPG)

-Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+I created an interactive map using Leaflet that plots all earthquakes from the data set based on longitude and latitude.

-* Your data markers should reflect the magnitude of the earthquake in their size and color.
+* data markers should reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.

 * Include popups that provide additional information about the earthquake when a marker is clicked.